iMi-digital/robo-contao/README.md

 Robo Wrapper for N98 Magerun and Forked projects
 ===============================================

-This is (currentl very thin) wrapper around N98-Magerun and IMI-Conrun for using it in the Robo task runner.
+This is a (currentl very thin) wrapper around the Contao 4 Console for using it in the Robo task runner.